Do solar power and wind farms hurt wildlife and the Environment?

 Do solar power and wind farms hurt wildlife and the Environment - featured image - Certrec

-The U.S. Department of Energy (DOE) is committed to ensuring the protection of natural environments, and has announced $14 million for researchers to study the interaction of solar energy infrastructure with wildlife and the environment.
+The U.S. Department of Energy (DOE) is committed to ensuring the protection of natural environments and has announced $14 million for researchers to study the interaction of solar energy infrastructure with wildlife and the environment.

 DOE has a renewable power research portfolio of nearly $100 million that aims to minimize wildlife impacts while maximizing the environmental benefits of renewable energy technologies.
-DOE is committed to supporting wildlife and the environment as we increase renewable energy resources, to combat the climate crisis and work to attain the goal of net-zero carbon emission by 2050.
+DOE is committed to supporting wildlife and the environment as we increase renewable energy resources to combat the climate crisis and work to attain the goal of net-zero carbon emissions by 2050.
 This investment will help researchers study the impacts of utility-scale installations and develop strategies to protect the environment and wildlife.

 Do solar power and wind farms hurt wildlife and the Environment - inner image - featured image - certrec